MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-how-work-assembly-boms.md

 > [!NOTE]
 > The **Picking List by Order** report is also changed to show the components only.
 This means that a warehouse worker picking the parent item, the assembly item, will not see it in the picking list.
 Learn more at [Print the Picking List](sales-how-print-picking-list.md).

-## To calculate the standard cost of an assembly item
+## <a name="to-calculate-the-standard-cost-of-an-assembly-item"></a>To calculate the standard cost of an assembly item

 You calculate the unit cost of an assembly item by rolling up the unit cost of each component and resource in the item's assembly BOM.